PLC is a non-selective school that creates opportunities for all girls to be challenged, extended and inspired.

 Subject acceleration would typically see the gifted student remain with peers in the same academic year for most of the school day, but study one or more subjects in a higher academic year level.
 Being a Pre-K -12 school means we can offer acceleration and extension opportunities for all students within the campus.
 For example, our Junior Primary students have the opportunity to work with Learning Area specialists from the Senior School.

-- Alternative curriculum and pathways, for example external courses or on-line courses.
+- Alternative curriculum and pathways, for example external courses or on-line courses such as university extension.

-- Competitions such as Tournament of Minds, da Vinci Decathlon of Thinking, World Scholar’s Cup, Australian Computational and Linguistics Olympiad (OzCLO), Australian History Competition, various writing competitions and ICAS Maths.
+- Competitions such as Tournament of Minds, da Vinci Decathlon of Thinking, Australian Computational and Linguistics Olympiad (OzCLO), Australian History Competition, various writing competitions and ICAS Maths.

 Our diverse co-curricular options provide further opportunities for gifted and talented students to be challenged, for example through Music, Drama, Philosothon, Mock Trials, Debating as well as Sport and Science, Technology, Engineering, Maths + Arts (STEM + A) activities; Tech Link and Coderdojo.